 Should you take a road trip through Ireland?
-The quick answer, without knowing anything about you, is maybe… But hear us out…
+The quick answer, without knowing anything about you, is YES… But hear us out…

 Ireland is incredible, and a road trip is an amazing way to explore this lush, ancient country.
 However, too many guides and articles online opt for overzealous optimism without considering the pros and cons of different kinds of vacations.
 We can say for certain that everyone should come to Ireland and that there is something for all kinds of people.
 But what we’d like to explore in this guide is whether a road trip through Ireland is the right option for you.

 COVID-19 Disclaimer: While it is most certainly not business as usual for the Irish (and global) travel industry, we’ve written this blog to help people planning an Ireland tour once everything has returned to normal — or whatever the new normal will look like.
 So, while none of the travel options we talk about in this blog are available at the time of writing, we are confident that they will be in the future.